 want ONE size oversize tires.
 It may well behoove you to look into the load carrying

-Using a stock rear tire, let us say 4.00-18, with an oversize front tire, is not the best combination however, as the bike
+Using a stock rear tire, let us say 4.00-18, with a substantially oversize front tire, is not the best combination, as the bike

 will PROBABLY have a tendency to fall into turns a bit; but I have NOT found